barrahart/linux-life-hacks/README.md

 * Change script to executable using ```sudo chmod 777 <name of script>```.
 * Restart Terminal.
 Script can now be called as a command.
 Please refer to the comments in the source code of the script to understand what it does.

-_Still working on publishing some of these as official Linux packages.
-Feel free to fork this repo and tweak any of the tools to your needs, but I'd appreciate it if the original repo were acknowledged.
-Thanks!_
+_Still working on publishing some of these as official Linux packages._

 ### Screenshots